MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 [!INCLUDE[private-preview](../includes/private-preview.md)]

-If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Remote Assist users on HoloLens from [accessing asset records](asset-capture-overview.md).
-If you don't restrict the ability to access asset records, by default, HoloLens users will be able to access them.
+If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Remote Assist users from [accessing asset records](asset-capture-overview.md).
+If you don't restrict the ability to access asset records, by default, users will be able to access them.

 When you restrict the ability to access asset records, users of the Remote Assist model-driven app, and users of the HoloLens and mobile app will see a message that says they don't have the appropriate permisssions to access asset records.